 The Branch can also by followed on our social media pages:

 - Twitter @SCGLlM

-If you would like more information about the work of the Coleg Cymraeg Cenedlaethol within the Grŵp, the opportunities available or to be one the Branch’s members, please feel free to contact Sara.
+If you would like more information about the Coleg Cymraeg Cenedlaethol's work within the Group, the opportunities available or join the Branch, Sara and Catrin would be pleased to hear from you.